XavierDefontaine/CV/README.md

 **Paradigm Talent Agency** - London (Jan 2019 - Dec 2020)
 _Executive Assistant to 2 Senior Agents_

-- First point of contact for operational, logistical and administrative support.
+- **Time management** was primordial to coordinate complex tours and provide multi-faceted support to two busy senior agents.
-- **Time management** was key to coordinate tours (tax) marketing, announcements and on-sale including the approval of artworks, press releases and ticket sales across various platforms.
+- **Stakeholder management** was also key as I would work with a variety of key stakeholders, including press and legal teams, event promoters, artist managers and the artists themselves, to ensure the success of worldwide tours and individual shows.

 **MN2S Booking Agency** - London (Aug 2014 - Jan 2019)
 _Logistics Coordinator & Admin Manager_

 - Led a team of 5 assistants overseeing a roster of 200+ artists across 20 agents and its logistics.
 - Set up a corporate travel unit and provided expertise to boost our margins by up to 20%.

 **The Big Noise Festival** - Elephant & Castle, London (2014)